Articles on basic care and considerations for new or prospective owners.

 Hedgehogs in the Classroom

-As a final consideration, teach the children to wash their hands or use antibacterial gel before and after handling the hedgehog.
-Chances are the hedgehog isn't harboring any dread disease, and neither are the children, but it never hurts to exercise caution, and to establish what will hopefully be a lifelong good habit.
+As a final consideration, teach the children to wash their hands and/or use antibacterial gel before and after handling the hedgehog.
+Chances are the hedgehog isn't harboring any dread disease, and neither are the children, but it never hurts to exercise caution and to establish lifelong good habits.